cucumber-attic/website/apps/dynamic/views/_posts/where_should_you_use_bdd.md

 ##What is an integration test?

-An integration test is a test that checks a large part of application stack.
+An integration test is a test that checks a large part of your application stack.
 It probably doesn't go through the user inferface.
 It may use logic just below the UI to verify a wanted behaviour, for example saving data in your database.

 Integration tests are also used to verify the application can connect to applications provided by